Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Impact of HCI features (SQ2)

 All in all, while Van Pinxteren et al. \cite{VanPixteren2020-zm} report a deeper approach in terms of verbal features type classification, Feine et al. \cite{Feine2019-vc} offer a broader analysis scope by introducing the footing dimension as a criterion for structuring and describing communicational features.
 Therefore, we conclude as a task of significant value to cross-reference both taxonomies to compensate the strengths and weaknesses of both approaches and to integrate the knowledge and dissertation they provide.

 In addition to these taxonomies, Rheu et al. \cite{Rheu2021-fq} use a narrative approach to discuss major themes related to perceived trust in the use of conversational agents, including social intelligence of the agent, voice characteristics and communication style, anthropomorphic look of the CA, non-verbal communication, and performance quality.
 Among the main conclusions, they emphasize human-like similarity including verbal communication and expressions as well as non-verbal features, although they stress out the impact and the effect of the latter, especially in embodied conversational agents.
 Additionally, they also discuss the importance of individual similarity in terms of personification of the agent that suits the users (e.g., formality, ethnicity, communication metrics).
 Janssen et al. \cite{Janssen2020-fp} depict a chatbot taxonomy for design dimensions from three different perspectives: intelligence, context and interaction.
 Regarding the latter, they mention a subset of 7 design dimensions which can be mapped to either one of the two complete taxonomies previously mentioned.
 Some examples include interface personification (i.e., disembodied vs. embodied) and user assistance design (i.e., reactive communication vs. proactive communication).
+Zierau et al. \cite{Zierau_2020} present a categorization of HCI variables in the form of aggregated dimensions based on the taxonomy presented by Feine et al. \cite{Feine2019-vc}.
+They extend this contribution by analyzing and coding the impact dimension of these variables with respect to perceptual qualities.
+Some examples include the likeability of the agent \cite{Chin_2019}, it's perceived humanness \cite{Candello_2017} and user satisfaction \cite{Chaves_2018}.

 After aligning the taxonomies defined by Van Pinxteren et al. \cite{VanPixteren2020-zm} and Feine et al. \cite{Feine2019-vc} with the aggregated knowledge obtained from the rest of studies, we harmonized the structure and definitions of these HCI features.
 The results of this process are summarized in Figure \ref{fig:f4-sum}, and the contributions of such results can be summarized as follows: